Map-A-Droid/MAD-docs/extras/rest_api.md.md

 # Using the API
 For all resource roots, GET functionality has been implemented.
 Please refer to the section Global GET Parameters to view available options.
-For all sub-components, GET, PATCH, POST, and PUT have been implemented.
+For all sub-components, the following operations have been implemented.
+  - DELETE: Attempt to delete the resource.
+It will fail if it is a dependency for another object.
   - GET: retrieve data
   - PATCH: update the resource but only modify the fields that have been sent
    - If you wish to append values to a list, use the header 'X-Append: 1'.
 If this is not present, it will replace the list.